 Having lived and worked in Singapore for some time, you may be entertaining the possibility of securing a better future here for your loved ones.
-One of the best ways to settle down here for generations to come is to obtain Permanent Resident status.
-By becoming permanent residents, you and your family are automatically eligible for a portion of the numerous benefits enjoyed by citizens for life.
+One of the best ways to settle down here for generations to come is to obtain PR status.
+By becoming PRs, you and your family are automatically eligible for a portion of the numerous benefits enjoyed by citizens for life.

 Read on to discover these benefits for Singapore PR families, and learn how Paul Immigrations can help turn your family’s dream into reality.